Pink Ceramic vs. Pink Composite for Soft Tissue Simulation

 • There is additional clinical time and expense for the initial procedure and for maintenance.

 After weighing the risks and benefits, my general recommendation is to use pink ceramic as the restorative material.
-Unfortunately at times this may result in slightly compromised esthetic outcome.
-If the clinician chooses to use pink composite alone or laminated onto a pink ceramic base, I recommend that the prosthesis be screw retained or removable in the case of an implant restoration.
+Unfortunately, at times this may result in a slightly compromised esthetic outcome.
+If the clinician chooses to use pink composite alone or laminated onto a pink ceramic base, I recommend the prosthesis be screw-retained or removable in the case of an implant restoration.
 This allows for it to be removed from the mouth for maintenance, both for prophylaxis and refinishing the composite.